 How to Become an Army Doctor in India After 12th

-When we think about the Armed Forces of India, people generally picture the Indian Army, Indian Navy and the Indian Air Force.
+When we picture the Indian Armed Forces, most of us think of the Indian Army, Indian Navy and the Indian Air Force; the strong warriors who protect our nation.
 These uniformed services come under the Ministry of Defence.
-Besides these prominent defence careers, other supporting careers also exist in the Armed Forces.
+But, did you know, besides these prominent defence careers, other professionals serve just as soldiers.
 One such important support role is that of a military doctor.

 How to Become an Army Doctor in India After 12th